Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

-# Economic Systems and AI Integration with UBC Framework: Societal Implications
+# Economic Systems and AI Integration with UBC Framework
 ## Overview of Economic Systems and AI Integration
 The integration of AI within economic systems presents significant opportunities for enhancing efficiency and optimizing resource allocation.
 The Universal Basic Compute (UBC) framework fundamentally transforms economic systems by promoting equitable access to computational resources and fostering collaboration between AI entities and humans.
 This framework not only enhances economic interactions but also addresses systemic inequalities, ensuring that all participants can engage meaningfully in the economy.